 What is customer experience management?

-Managing customer experience isn't just about how people perceive their experience with a brand or the actions a company takes, but rather how customers feel when engaging with a brand.
+Managing customer experience isn't just about how people perceive their experience with a brand or the actions a company takes, but how customers feel when engaging with a brand.
 Customers will change their perception of a brand -- hopefully in a positive direction -- each time they visit the company's website, reach out for customer support or see ads online.
-Companies can better manage that by identifying CEM metrics and having a customer experience management plan in place to increase customer loyalty.
+Companies can better manage that by identifying CXM metrics and having a customer experience management plan in place to increase customer loyalty.

 Benefits of customer experience management